 - 13.1.
 The University will be liable to you for any direct loss or damage that you suffer if the University either fails to carry out its obligations under these terms and conditions to a reasonable standard or breaches any relevant duty the University owes you by law, but not to the extent that such failure is attributable to your own fault and/or the fault of another party. - 13.2.
-Nothing shall limit our liability to you in the event of your death or personal injury caused by the negligent act or omission of our staff save to the extent that such death or personal injury was contributed to by your own act or omission or that of a third party.

-13.3.
-Subject to the above, our liability to you for all other loss or damage suffered by you shall be limited to 150% of the total sums paid by you to the University whilst registered on your course.
+The University is not responsible for any loss or damage that is not reasonably foreseeable.
+Loss or damage is foreseeable if it is an obvious consequence of the University's breach, or if it was contemplated by the University and you at the time the contract was entered into. - 13.3.
+Nothing shall limit our liability to you in the event of your death or personal injury caused by the negligent act or omission of our staff save to the extent that such death or personal injury was contributed to by your own act or omission or that of a third party. - 13.4.
+The University does not exclude or limit in any way its liability for fraud or fraudulent misrepresentation, or any other act or omission for liability which may not be limited by law. - 13.5.
+Subject to Clause 13, our liability to you for all other loss or damage suffered by you in connection with your contract with the University shall be limited to 150% of the total sums paid by you to the University whilst registered on your course.